FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 ### Checking Subscriptions for QuantumLeap

-Before anything, check the subscriptions you created in steps :one: and :two: are working (i.e., at least one notification for each was sent).
+Before anything, check the subscriptions you created in steps 1 and 2 are working (i.e., at least one notification for each was sent).

 #### 3 Request: